Updated on: 3/7/2019

 I’ll be honest, I’ve encountered my share of blunders – both in my personal and professional lives – when it comes to social media, and I’ve even seen my own clients make mistakes that have devalued their personal injury cases.
 Thankfully, I’ve never had to deal with anything quite as dramatic as Patrick Snay is currently going through.

 I always explain to my own clients that sharing this kind of personal information on social media never pays off, and that it often ends up costing the client money in the long run.
-If a client is claiming personal injury and then posts pictures of them playing sports on Facebook or Twitter, it can create a bit of a headache for our staff and jeopardize the outcome of the case.
+If I am working on a client's personal injury case and the client posts pictures of them playing sports on Facebook or Twitter, it can create a bit of a headache for our staff and jeopardize the outcome of the case.

 In the past, I’ve always had to resort to coming up with hypothetical scenarios and anecdotes to get this point across to my clients.
 Thankfully, I now have a real-life example of an instance where over-sharing on Facebook literally proved to be quite costly.